 Don’t Rely On It For Your Security

-Regardless of how secure your network purports to be, it doesn’t hurt to continue subscribing to best practices when it comes to maintaining your security — in fact, it could very well hurt you not to do so.
+Most people just assume all Wi-Fi networks are secure.
+Regardless of how secure your network purports to be, it doesn’t hurt to continue subscribing to best practices when it comes to maintaining your security, in fact, it could very well hurt you not to do so.
 Wi-Fi in particular isn’t the most secure method to use out of the box, so you should always be sure to support what you use with additional protections and security measures.
 For example, you should always incorporate encryption to help protect your traffic, something that you need to make sure is done, because your traffic won’t be secure otherwise.